 The safety of our students is our number one priority.
 If you are being bullied or know someone who is being bullied please report it.
 If you know of an unsafe situation for a student or a school, please report it.
-If you don't feel comfortable telling an adult, make an anonymous report by calling or texting 341-KIDS.
-Include as much detail as you can in your call or text so we can support the student and address the issue.
+If you don't feel comfortable telling an adult, make an anonymous report using the S.T.O.P.
+Tipline.